Throw everything you knew about types of painting styles and techniques; because there is a new sheriff in town.

 Digital painting gives you the freedom of choosing many different tools and features, which allows you to create out-of-world art.

-One of the best advantages you get with digital painting is that you make corrections to the painting without leaving a mark in the final artwork.
+One of the best advantages you get with digital painting is that you make corrections to the painting without leaving a mark on the final artwork.
 (All hail the “Undo” button!)

 These types of painting use an encaustic medium which is made by mixing color pigments with wax.